-| This
+This

-guide is for families preparing for imminent terrorist or strategic nuclear
+guide is for families preparing for imminent terrorist or strategic

-nuclear weapon blasts with fallout discussed below.)
+vastly more devastating nuclear weapon blasts with fallout discussed

 - You can expect localized and downwind contamination from the explosion